-An additional tuition fee must be paid by degree students who have exceeded the standard duration of the degree program.
+If a student needs one additional semester to complete the degree program, one additional semester's tuition will apply.
 The maximum number of additional semesters permitted is three.
 The tuition fee for the additional semester is published annually and students must refer to the Academic Services for this information.